 Below is the rationale from our principal, Mr. Danowski, for the vision behind the Virtual Reality Lab.

-Spirit of Victory
+In the Spirit of Victory

 From the Grant: “This legislation provides an exciting opportunity for districts and schools to fully address the barriers to improved school performance in order to increase student achievement.
 Because of additional challenges for low-income students, Senate Bill 432, the Victory Schools program, is designed to meet student needs at the lowest performing schools within the highest poverty zip codes throughout Nevada.
-The goals of the program focus on students reading at grade level, being prepared for rigorous curricula.”
+The goals of the program is to focus on students reading at grade level, and being prepared for rigorous curricula.”